 (As the author of this chocolate cookbook, my eyes always light up when somebody else starts a conversation with me about chocolate!)

-As I typed, a light bulb went off in my head… I still had an entire batch of these in my freezer!
+As I typed, a light bulb went off in my head… I still had an entire batch of these fun chocolate treats in my freezer!
 I quickly piled them onto a plate and brought them over to my neighbor.
 She sent me a cute picture two minutes later of her toddler halfway through eating one, the chocolate still lingering on her lips.
 Absolutely adorable!

 And yes… Judging by my sweet little neighbor girl’s reaction of, “Mmmm!
 I like it!” after her first bite, they’re totally kid-approved!